-- Prior to graduation (within the last two quarters), each student is required to attend the Graduation Prep Event, complete and submit the Career Services Exit Interview Packet, and schedule a meeting with a Career Services advisor to begin the initial phases of career development.
-All exit interview documentation, which consists of the following, must be submitted prior to graduation, with all documents signed and completed: - A copy of the student's resume, which has been reviewed and verified by an advisor.
+- Prior to graduation (within the last two quarters), each student is required to attend the Graduation Prep Event, complete and submit the Career Services Exit Interview Packet, and schedule a meeting with a Career Services Advisor or Career Services Specialist . .
+All exit interview documentation, which consists of the following, must be submitted prior to graduation, with all documents signed and completed: - A copy of the student's resume, which has been reviewed and verified by an Advisor or Career Specialist. - A finalized portfolio, which has been reviewed and verified by an advisor. - A Pre-grad Exit Form. - An Authorization Release Form. - An Alumni Survey. - An Employment Verification Form or Waiver Form, including a signature from the current employer and or graduate.
+If the employer's signature is missing, or Career Services cannot get a hold of the student, the student acknowledges NewSchool may reach out to the employer directly for

-- A finalized portfolio, which has been reviewed and verified by an advisor. - A Pre-grad Exit Form. - An Authorization Release Form. - An Alumni Survey. - An Employment Verification Form or Waiver Form, including a signature from the current employer.
-If the employer's signature is missing, or Career Services cannot get a hold of the student, the student acknowledges NewSchool may reach out to the employer directly for a signature. - It is the student's responsibility to put every effort into the job search by working in conjunction with Career Services and utilizing the resources provided. - Career Services makes every effort to provide quality guidance and tools, but ultimately, each graduate is responsible for implementing those resources to interview and secure the position. - Graduates should be prepared to present themselves favorably by exhibiting professional behavior, dressing in a business-like manner, and arriving on time to all interviews and appointments. - The student should notify Career Services of any job interview or job offers that the student has accepted. - The student should promptly bring any change in status (address, phone number, etc.) to the attention of one of NewSchool's Career Advisors.
+- It is the student's responsibility to put every effort into the job search by working in conjunction with Career Services and utilizing the resources provided. - Career Services makes every effort to provide quality guidance and tools, but ultimately, each graduate is responsible for implementing those resources to interview and secure the position. - Graduates should be prepared to present themselves favorably by exhibiting professional behavior, dressing in a business-like manner, and arriving on time to all interviews and appointments. - The student should notify the school of any job interview or job offers that the student has accepted. - The student should promptly bring any change in status (address, phone number, etc.) to the attention of one of NewSchool's Career Advisors or Specialists.

 Note: NewSchool reserves the right to refuse assistance to those students who do not graduate, who are delinquent in their financial obligations to the school, or do not abide by school policies.
 Career services are provided to current students and alumni only.
-Students must have completed their first quarter and be in good academic standing to be eligible.
+Students must have completed their first quarter and be in good academic standing to be eliaible.